oaks-view/winston-azure-transport/README.md

 This borrows heavily from an original coffeescript version by [Parsimotion][2], however it only requires a container SAS and works with winston 3.

 ## Credit
-NOTE: This is a fork of https://github.com/blushingpenguin/winston-azure-transport, 100% of the code in this repository was written by user blushingpenguin on github.
+NOTE: This is a fork of https://github.com/blushingpenguin/winston-azure-transport, 99.99% of the code in this repository was written by user blushingpenguin on github.
-    This fork simply fixes an intialization error I encountered while trying to use the library.
+    This fork simply fixes an intialization error I encountered while trying to use the library and adds an extra optional config parameter `onAzureStorageErrorCallback`, which is meant to be a callback that will receive and handle `Azure Storage` errors(See the `General usage` section below for usage example).

 ## Installation